BangtanAcademyCoderCrew/Project-BangPD/README.md

 `<word>` *(string)* Required

 **Description:**
-Returns an embedded message with a list of example sentences in Korean that include the `<word>`.
+Returns an embedded message with a list of example sentences in Korean that include the `<word>`.<br/>
 Adds a 🔖 reaction to bookmark the result.

 **Permissions:**